List of awards and nominations received by Jonathan Pryce

 The following is a list of awards and nominations received by Jonathan Pryce.

 Jonathan Pryce is a Welsh actor known for his character actor roles on stage and screen.
-He has received numerous accolades including two Laurence Olivier Awards and two Tony Awards as well as nominations for an Academy Award, three BAFTA Awards, three Golden Globe Awards, four Primetime Emmy Awards, and three Screen Actors Guild Awards.
+He has received numerous accolades including two Laurence Olivier Awards and two Tony Awards as well as nominations for an Academy Award, three BAFTA Awards, three Golden Globe Awards, six Emmy Awards, and three Screen Actors Guild Awards.
 He was honored with a knighthood for services to drama in 2021.

 Pryce started his career on the London stage after training at the Royal Academy of Dramatic Art.

 On Broadway, he acted in the Trevor Griffiths play Comedians (1977) he won the Tony Award for Best Featured Actor in a Play.
 He won the Laurence Olivier Award for Actor of the Year in a Revival for playing Prince Hamlet in a revival of the William Shakespeare tragedy Hamlet (1980).
 For his role as the engineer in the musical epic Miss Saigon, he won the Laurence Olivier Award for Best Actor in a Musical for the 1990 West End production and the Tony Award for Best Actor in a Musical for the 1991 Broadway production.

-On film, he played the English painter Dora Carrington in the biographical drama film Carrington (1995) for which won the Cannes Film Festival Award for Best Actor and was nominated for the BAFTA Award for Best Actor in a Leading Role.
+On film, he played the English literary critic and essayist Lytton Strachey in the biographical drama film Carrington (1995) for which he won the Cannes Film Festival Award for Best Actor and was nominated for the BAFTA Award for Best Actor in a Leading Role.
 For his role as Pope Francis in the Fernando Meirelles directed Netflix drama film The Two Popes (2019), he was nominated for the Academy Award for Best Actor, the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor in a Motion Picture – Drama.

 On television, he played businessman Henry Kravis in the HBO film Barbarians at the Gate (1993) for which he was nominated for the Primetime Emmy Award and Golden Globe Award for Best Supporting Actor.
 He played a wealthy widower in the miniseries Return to Cranford (2009) for which he was nominated for a Primetime Emmy Award.
 He portrayed Prince Philip, Duke of Edinburgh in the Netflix historical drama series The Crown from 2022 to 2023 for which he was nominated for the Primetime Emmy Award.
 He currently plays a retired senior MI5 officer in the Apple TV+ drama series Slow Horses (2022–) for which he was nominated for a BAFTA Award and Primetime Emmy Award.